German Family Vocabulary: How to Talk About Family in German

 Last updated: March 5, 2026

-Immediate family members in german
+Immediate family members in German language

 Let's start with the core family terms you'll use most often.
 These are the people in your nuclear family, the ones you'd typically mention first when describing your household.

-Your parents are die Eltern in German.
-Individually, your mother is die Mutter and your father is der Vater.
-Pretty straightforward.
 But here's where German gets more interesting: Germans use informal versions of these words just like we say "mom" and "dad" in English.
-Die Mama and der Papa are the casual terms you'd actually use when talking to or about your parents in everyday situations.
+Die Mama and der Papa are the casual terms you'd use when talking to or about your parents in everyday situations.
 Some families also use Mutti and Vati, though these sound a bit old-fashioned now.

 For siblings, the general term is die Geschwister (always plural).
 Your brother is der Bruder and your sister is die Schwester.
 If you have multiple brothers, that's die Brüder.
 Multiple sisters?
 Die Schwestern.
 The umlaut changes in the plural form, which is something you'll notice with lots of German family words.